 The most expensive mistake in analytics costs zero to fix.

-There's a pattern I see so many times: Tracking fires on every click.
+There's a pattern I see often: Tracking fires on every click.
 Dashboards and reports are polished.
 Yet six months later, CMO and marketing team still can't give sharp and precise answers to the most important questions about what's really moving the needle.

 This isn't a data problem.
-It's a problem of not asking the right questions.
-And I see it too often.
-It is:
+It's a problem of not starting with the right questions.
+It's...

 Data without direction